 The creator of The 4400, Scott Peters, will be bringing his special magic to CBS’ Jericho.
-Peters will be directing what may be the next-to-last episode of the post apocalyptic drama which is so far only scheduled to run for seven episodes.
+Peters will be directing what may be the next-to-last episode of the post-apocalyptic drama which is so far only scheduled to run for seven episodes.
 As The 4400’s small but extremely loyal following knows, Peters is capable of delivering intense television action.

-The title and plot of Peters’ episode is not known yet, but bearing in mind that his credits are almost entirely composed of science fiction credits, one has to wonder: Is Jericho going to be taking a turn for the weird?
+The title and plot of Peters’ episode are not known yet, but bearing in mind that his credits are almost entirely composed of science fiction credits, one has to wonder: Is Jericho going to be taking a turn for the weird?

 While Peters’ role in the production has not been completely fleshed out, it is possible that he is being brought in as a consulting producer.